yfzhang114/Keye/README.md

   - **Self-Built Datasets**: High-quality internal datasets are specifically constructed, especially for detailed captions and Chinese OCR, to compensate for the shortcomings of open-source data.

   ### Training Process: Four-Stage Progressive Optimization
-  Kwai Keye adopts a four-stage progressive training strategy:
+  Kwai Keye-VL adopts a four-stage progressive training strategy:

   - **Stage 0 (Visual Pre-training)**: Continuously pre-trains the visual encoder to adapt to internal data distribution and support dynamic resolution.
   - **Stage 1 (Cross-Modal Alignment)**: Freezes the backbone model and trains only the MLP to establish robust image-text alignment at low cost.
   - **Stage 2 (Multi-Task Pre-training)**: Unlocks all parameters to comprehensively enhance the model's visual understanding capabilities.
   - **Stage 3 (Annealing Training)**: Fine-tunes with high-quality data to further improve the model's fine-grained understanding capabilities.

-  Finally, Kwai Keye explores isomorphic heterogeneous fusion technology by averaging parameters of annealed training models with different data ratios, reducing model bias while retaining multidimensional capabilities, thereby enhancing the model's robustness.
+  Finally, Kwai Keye-VL explores isomorphic heterogeneous fusion technology by averaging parameters of annealed training models with different data ratios, reducing model bias while retaining multidimensional capabilities, thereby enhancing the model's robustness.

 </details>